sharetribe/flex-docs/src/docs/tutorial-listings/favorite-bikes/index.md

 We will then need to import and use those functionalities in the listing page component we are using.
-Since the layout configuration in our marketplace is _Screen-wide cover photo_, the corresponding listing page component is _ListingPageCoverPhoto.js_.
+Since the layout configuration in our marketplace is _Image carousel with thumbnails_, the corresponding listing page component is _ListingPageCarousel.js_.

 <info>

-If your listing page configuration is _Image carousel with thumbnails_, you will need to modify the component _ListingPageCarousel.js_ instead.
+If your listing page configuration is _Screen-wide cover photo_, you will need to modify the component _ListingPageCoverPhoto.js_ instead.

 </info>